provides funding to many local, national and worldwide organizations.

 fellowship and other needs as they arise.

 Cumberland Valley Habitat for Humanity (CVHFH) is an affiliate organization of Habitat for Humanity International.
 CVHFH is a non-profit, ecumenical, grassroots Christian ministry which builds simple, decent, and affordable houses in partnership with families in need, donors and volunteers.
-Their area is Mech. to Shippensburg and they build homes in rural areas.
+Their area is Mechanicsburg to Shippensburg, and they build homes in rural areas.
 They also help with delinquent mortgages.

 located at 124 South 13th Street in the Allison Hill section of